Bynaryman/Le-RetrOrchestre/README.md

 # Le RetrOrchestre

 Le RetrOrchestre is a mechatronic orchestra that combines art and science by turning retro computer hardware into MIDI-driven instruments.
-The name echoes the repeated "tr" sounds you hear when you pronounce it.
-Inspired by trailblazing work such as the Floppotron, this project modernises the floppy-drive concept, adds flatbed scanners, and is preparing hard-disk drives for the next expansion.
+The name echoes the repeated "tr" sounds you hear when you pronounce it (and play it).
+Inspired by work such as the Floppotron, this project expands on this musical floppy-drive concept, adds flatbed scanners, and is preparing hard-disk drives for the next expansion.

 ## Highlights
 - Repurpose vintage hardware (floppy drives, scanners, and planned HDD modules) as MIDI-controlled instruments
-- Firmware evolves well-tested ideas from the floppy-drive community while supporting new motion systems
-- Teensy-based control path that enumerates as a class-compliant USB MIDI device for quick DAW integration
+- Teensy-based control path that enumerates as a class-compliant USB MIDI device for quick DAW (Digital Audio Workstation, e.g. Ableton, Reaper,..) integration
 - Centralised configuration for instrument counts, travel limits, and timing settings in `src/config.h`
 - Half-period lookup tables for every MIDI note keep the scheduler fast and timing accurate
 - Reference MIDI arrangements in `live/` to exercise the system during development